TriTue2011/tutorials/README.en.md

 ## Voice Assist - Internet Knowledge Search

-Run sophisticated Google searches by voice and hear concise, summarized, and up-to-date answers.
+Don't let Assistant just toggle lights.
+Turn it into a living encyclopedia, ready to answer any question with up-to-date data from Google.

 **Key Features:**

+- **Infinite Knowledge:** Access Google's massive database to answer everything from history and geography to current news.
-- **Smart Summarization:** Returns a brief, direct answer instead of a long list of search results.
+- **Smart Summarization:** No reading through long lists of links.
+Assistant synthesizes and provides concise, to-the-point answers.
-- **Understands Open-Ended Questions:** Handles complex questions that require information synthesis.
-- **Always Current:** Fetches the latest data directly from Google's search results.
+- **Real-time Updates:** Know today's gold price, last night's football scores, or trending events on social media.

 **Example Voice Commands:**

-- "What's the entry score for Hanoi University of Science and Technology this year?"
+- "What is the entry score for Hanoi University of Science and Technology this year?"
-- "Which AI technologies are trending this week?"
+- "Summarize the main events of the last World Cup final."
+- "What is the current price of iPhone 16 Pro Max?"
+- "Recipe for authentic Northern beef Pho."

 **Use Cases:**

-- Quickly look up facts, events, or knowledge without sifting through websites.
+- Quickly look up information while cooking, driving, or chatting with friends.
-- Settle everyday questions and debates instantly ("who was the main actor in movie X?").
+- Answer children's questions about the world around them accurately.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fluuquangvu%2Ftutorials%2Fblob%2Fmain%2Fadvanced_google_search_full_llm.yaml)